THINGS FALL APART

 Tiger’s fusillade kept the cape focused on using their earthen projectiles to defend rather than to attack.
-Hurl the pipebomb and nail them as they focus on the explosive.
+All Leopard had to do was hurl the pipebomb and nail the cape as they focus on the explosive.
 Distraction, cape or not, tended to kill.

 Halfway to his enemy, things went wrong.

 This close, through the dust, Leopard caught the gaze of his opponent.
 The cape’s face was hidden behind a purple bandana but, in that moment, he could see a glimmer of recognition, of seeing a leopard ready to pounce.

 Leopard hurled the pipebomb at the same time the cape launched a boulder.

 The ground slipped away from his feet and then rushed up to slam into his face.
 And Leopard was aware of himself tumbling, of pain in his shoulder as it was wrenched the wrong way, of everything suddenly stopping, of the fact that the idea of sound began and ended at the ringing in his ears.
 He had to get up.
 Everything hurt but he had to get up before-

 The cape – a man, he could see that now – kicked him over and wrenched the leopard helmet from his head.
 The metal edge left a gash along Leopard’s cheek, but the pain of that seemed less important than it should have, given the circumstances.
 Leopard knew this was very bad, for several reasons, but they slipped through his mind like eels in the dark.

 “This barrio is mine,” the cape sneered, face hidden behind a half-mask emblazoned with a falling star.
 He said something more, Leopard caught a name – Cometary – but the rest of it was hard to pay attention to.
 There was something funny there, though – the cape had mispronounced barrio.